BLESSED ARE THE POOR IN THE SPIRIT

 The Laodicea’s church was severely rebuked and corrected by the Lord because she thought and said, “I am rich, have become wealthy, and have need of nothing…” (Rev. 3:17 NKJV).

-However, God would not have us to be so rich, full or satisfied to the point when we are no longer thirsty or hungry for Him.
-Regrettably, like the Laodicea’s church, the Church today is claiming to be “rich, have become wealthy, and have need of nothing…”
+Regrettably, like the Laodicea’s church, the church today is claiming to be “rich, have become wealthy, and have need of nothing…”

-The early apostles of Christ were men who were never full of God.
-They were always passionately longing for, reaching out for, and panting after God.
-Although they were men highly anointed, yet they sought to be filled again and again by the Holy Spirit.
-They were men with insatiable hunger and unquenchable thirst for God.
+The early apostles of Christ were men who were always passionately longing for, reaching out for, and panting after knowing Christ increasingly.
+Although they were men highly anointed, yet they sought to be filled again and again with the Holy Spirit.

 In spite of Apostle Paul’s abundant visions and revelations of the Lord Jesus Christ, yet his constant longing or heart’s cry is: “that I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death.”
 (Philip.
 3:10 NKJV).